-Other Field Sobriety Tests:
+Other Field Sobriety Tests

 There are several other tests that different officers employ to decide whether to arrest someone for a DUI.
 These include saying the alphabet without singing, finger to nose test, counting down from 75 to 55, hand pat test, stand and balance test, and many others.

-Horizontal Gaze Nystagmus (HGN):
+Horizontal Gaze Nystagmus (HGN)

 During this test, the officer will hold an item, either a pen or flashlight, out in front of you and ask you to hold your head still and follow the object with your eyes.
 Nystagmus is the involuntary movement back and forth of the eye as it travels from side to side.
 The theory behind the test is that alcohol increases nystagmus and if it can be observed then a person with nystagmus has been drinking prior to driving.
 However, nystagmus occurs naturally in a small portion of the general population.
 An experienced DUI lawyer can attempt to attack the results of the HGN test.

-One Leg Stand:
+One Leg Stand

-Our experience has found that most people cannot perform this test properly or correctly whether or not they have been drink.
+Our experience has found that most people cannot perform this test properly or correctly whether or not they have been drinking.
 When officers administer this test, they instruct the driver to stand with feet together, then to lift one foot a few inches off the ground, look at the raised foot, and count.
 When attacking the results of Field Sobriety Tests, a close look must be given to this test and the results reported.

-Walk and Turn Test:
+Walk and Turn Test

 For this test the officer chooses a line or crack in the ground and instructs the person to walk the line, placing each foot in front of the other, touching heel to toe, to the end of the line or crack, then turn around and repeat the process while coming back toward the officer.

-Preliminary Alcohol Screening Device (PAS):
+Preliminary Alcohol Screening Device (PAS)

-IT is not uncommon for an officer to ask that you blow into a small hand held device known as a preliminary alcohol screening device.
+It is not uncommon for an officer to ask that you blow into a small handheld device known as a preliminary alcohol screening device.
 This device is used to test your breath for the presence of alcohol.
 The test is given two times and the officer records the results.
 If the results are over the legal limit of .08 %, then you will likely be arrested.
-There are several ways to attack the results of tests like these.
-If you’d like to learn more, please call the My Rights Law Group for a Free Consultation.
+See our page DUI Basics.